SystemsApproach/5G/disaggregate.rst

 programmable packet forwarding pipelines are a perfect example of specialized hardware we can exploit in the cellular network.
 :numref:`Figure %s <fig-e2e>` shows the first step in the process of doing this.
-The figure also pulls together all the elements we’ve been describing up to this point.
+The figure also pulls together all the elements we've been describing up to this point.

 .. _fig-e2e: